How to Set Up a Logitech Webcam?

 How to Set Up a Logitech Webcam – Getting Started

-Setting up a Logitech webcam is relatively easy, and you might need one if your computer doesn’t have a webcam, or maybe the one it came with doesn’t satisfy your needs.
+Setting up a Logitech webcam is relatively easy, and you might need one if your computer doesn’t have one or if the one it came with doesn’t satisfy your needs.

-Webcams from Logitech have no dedicated on/off switch, so they begin connecting to your computer once you plug them in.
-This review will look at the step-by-step processes of setting up a Logitech webcam on Mac OS and Windows OS.
+Webcams from Logitech have no dedicated on/off switch, so they connect to your computer once you plug them in.
+This review will examine the step-by-step processes of setting up a Logitech webcam on Mac and Windows OS.

 Windows OS

-1. Place your Logitech webcam in the desired point.
+1. Place your Logitech webcam at the desired point.
 Depending on the model, you might be able to fasten it on top of your screen or screw its base onto a tripod.

 1. Next, plug the smaller end of the provided USB cable into the webcam and the larger end into an unoccupied USB slot on the side of your laptop or behind your desktop.